ucsdwcsng/beamarmor/README.md

 The improvement from BeamArmor must be visible once the Timer 2 expires.

 ## BeamArmor Demo: Manual BeamArmor turn ON/OFF
 In this demo setup, BeamArmor can be turned ON/OFF with a GUI.
+This demo uses alpha_compute_server_toggle.py.
+The RIC can be controlled with a GUI.

 ### Setup
 #### Basestation/eNB setup